Sudarshan-Gowda/Technologys-Documentation/Hibernate/README.md

 Brief Description to Hibernate

 ## 	Introduction:
-•	Hibernate is an open source ORM tool used to connect & interact with the database.
+*	Hibernate is an open source ORM tool used to connect & interact with the database.
-•	It is light weight & faster in performance.
+*	It is light weight & faster in performance.

 ### 	ORM tool:
-•	ORM simplifies the data creation, data manipulation & data access.
+*	ORM simplifies the data creation, data manipulation & data access.
-•	It is a programming technique that maps the object to the data stored in the database.
+*	It is a programming technique that maps the object to the data stored in the database.
-•	It internally uses the JDBC API to interact with the database.
+*	It internally uses the JDBC API to interact with the database.

 ### 	JPA:
 JPA is a Java Persistence API which provides certain functionality & standard to ORM tools. javax.persistence packages contains the JPA classes & interfaces.

-7.1.3	Advantages of Hibernate Framework:
+**Advantages of Hibernate Framework:**

-•	Open source & lightweight
+*	Open source & lightweight
-•	Fast performance
+*	Fast performance
-•	Database Independent Query.
+*	Database Independent Query.
-•	Automatic table creation
+*	Automatic table creation
-•	Simplifies complex join
+*	Simplifies complex join

 ### 	Hibernate Mapping

-•	One to One
+*	One to One
-•	One to Many
+*	One to Many
-•	Many to One
+*	Many to One
-•	Many to Many
+*	Many to Many

 #### 	One to One

 Various supported techniques for one to one mapping
-1)	Using foreign key association
+1. Using foreign key association
-2)	Using common join table
+2. Using common join table
-3)	Using shared primary key
+3. Using shared primary key

 ##### 	Using foreign key association: